mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

   This mixins supports multiple attributes, when a string array is passed to the `onModelChange` method.
 The polling is started when this method is called for the first time.
-  An example on how to use this mixin is presented later.
+  An example of how to use this mixin is presented later.

 * ```javascript
   export function withReflectedAttribute (descriptor)